igem-waterloo/wiki2018/src/markdown/Human_Practices.md

 iii)  Conscious Presentation

- * Changing our language when we speak to others about our project to be informative, without being intimidating
+ * Changing our language when we speak to others about our project to be informative, without being intimidating<br>

 **Amino acid**: The building blocks that make up proteins